What is the difference between a Paint Horse vs. a Pinto?

 There are two main registries for pinto horses—The Pinto Horse Association of America and the National Pinto Horse Registry—and each separates pintos into categories depending on their breeding and conformation.
-The Spotted Saddle Horse Breeders and Exhibitors Association, National Spotted Saddle Horse Association and International Pattern Sporthorse Registry also accept pinto horses.
+The Spotted Saddle Horse Breeders and Exhibitors Association and the International Pattern Sporthorse Registry also accept pinto horses.
 The Pintabian Horse Registry specifically registers pinto horses with primarily Arabian horse breeding.

 Pintos and Paints are described by their coat pattern.
 The two most common patterns are the tobiano and overo.
 Horses that display characteristics of both patterns are considered toveros.
 There are also several other pattern types, but that’s another whole article in itself!

 - Pinto Horse Association of America Inc: www.pinto.org

 - Spotted Saddle Horse Breeders and Exhibitors Association: www.sshbea.org

 - National Spotted Saddle Horse Association: www.nssha.com

 - International Pattern Sporthorse Registry: www.ipshr.com

-Pintabian Horse Registry: www.pintabianregistry.com
+- Pintabian Horse Registry: www.pintabianregistry.com